 Admission Requirements

 This section will give you 10 things you either need to know or do to apply for transfer.
 Then use our checklist to make sure you have all of the required elements together before submitting your transfer application.
-Want more detail?
-Download and print our detailed Transfer Application Instructions here.
+For more information, please see detailed submission instructions for materials.

 1. Eligibility

-To apply as a transfer student, you must have already matriculated full-time at another institution and/or graduated from high school and have earned 12 or more credits at another institution since graduation.
+You must apply to Cornell as a transfer student if you’ve graduated from high school and have earned 12 or more credits (not including exams such as Advanced Placement) at another college or university.
+If you’ve enrolled as a full-time student at another institution, you’re also considered a transfer applicant.
 If you are enrolled in a dual-enrollment or early-college program and haven’t yet graduated from high school, you will apply as a first-year applicant.

 2. Basic Requirements